yashodhan1202/MechaCar_Statistical_Analysis/README.md

 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

-    Our R-squared value is 71%, which means roughly ~71% of the time the model will predict mpg values correctly.
-There are probably other factors that were not captured in the       datasaet that contribute to the mpg variability of the MechaCar prototypes.
+    Our R-squared value is 71%, which means roughly ~71% of the times the model will predict mpg values correctly.
+There might be other factors that were not captured in the           datasaet that contribute to the mpg variability of the MechaCar prototypes.